Sufian000/Calculator/README.md

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute.

----

 ## 🙌 Acknowledgments

 Created with vanilla JavaScript as a demonstration of client-side math parsing and interactive UI design.
 Inspired by the need for lightweight, offline-accessible scientific calculators.